liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/99-upgrading-your-maven-build-environment.markdown

 artifacts, you won't need to do anything more than update the artifacts in your POMs.
 If, however, you're working behind a proxy or don't have Internet access, you must update your company-shared or local repository with the latest
-@product-ver@ Maven artifacts.
+@sharepoint-ver@ Maven artifacts.

-With these updates, you can easily upgrade your Liferay Maven build so you can begin developing projects for @product-ver@.
+With these updates, you can easily upgrade your Liferay Maven build so you can begin developing projects for @sharepoint-ver@.